mergecal/icalendar-anonymizer/docs/installation.rst

     pip install icalendar-anonymizer

-This installs only the Python package with its core dependency (``icalendar``).
+This installs only the Python package with its core dependency, ``icalendar``.

 Optional Features
 =================

-Install optional extras for CLI and web service support:
+This section describes how to install optional features of ``icalendar-anonymizer``, including a command-line interface (CLI) and web service support.

 Command-Line Interface
 ----------------------

-Install with:
+Install the CLI with the following command.

 .. code-block:: shell